Yomawari: Midnight Shadows

 Yomawari: Midnight Shadows is a survival horror video game developed and published by Nippon Ichi Software for PlayStation 4, PlayStation Vita and Microsoft Windows via Steam.
 The game is a sequel to Yomawari: Night Alone, which originally released in 2015 in Japan.
-It was released in Japan on August 24, 2017 and in western territories in October 2017.
+It was released in Japan on August 24, 2017 and in western territories in fall 2017.
 It was released in Asia with Traditional Chinese subtitles under Sega.

 The game was released in October 2018 for the Nintendo Switch, alongside its predecessor, as part of Yomawari: The Long Night Collection.
+The game was later ported for Android and iOS in Japan on August 29, 2019.

 Plot

 After going to a late summer fireworks festival together in the mountains, the girls Yui and Haru got lost on the way back home.
 When they let go of each other's hands, they got separated.
 Mustering up their courage, the two girls explore an ominous night town which is completely different during daytime and where someone is lurking in the shadows.
 As the story advances, the player will switch between the perspectives of Yui and Haru.
 The actions, decisions and information you get from playing as one will impact the story of the other.